sguysc/Car-Behavioral-Cloning/writeup_report.md

 To help these small recordings make a difference, especially when the nominal track had much more data, I added them 10 times each.
 The information is added since I have some randomness added to each picture later on.

 The drive.py was changed a bit too.
 First, I had to increase the speed setpoint.
 Since the yaw rate of the car as a function of the steering angle changes as speed increases, I had to set the speed closer to the speed I trained the model with.
-Second, I wanted all game resolutions to work so I added a resize function to insert to the model the expected image size.
+Second, I wanted all game resolutions to work so I added a resize function to insert into the model the expected image size.
 Third, I converted the image format to BGR, again because this is what the model expects.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.